Shane Kelly (cyclist)

 Shane John Kelly OAM (born 7 January 1972) is a former professional Australian track racing cyclist.
 Kelly specialised in the men's 1000 m time trial, commonly known as the Kilo.
 Kelly announced his retirement from international competition at the end of the 2008 Beijing Summer Olympics.
-Kelly is now working in motivational speaking, team building, and cycling fitness and training programs.
-He is the uncle of Aidan and Ciaran Kelly.
+Kelly is now a cycling coach at the Victorian Institute of Sport, having coached Paralympic Gold in record time and multiple world champiuonship gold, silver, and bronze medals + world records!